 Since being elected Sally-Ann has made her priorities to turbo-charge the local economy, support the most vulnerable and fight for social justice.

+Sally-Ann has committed to six key pledges that she will drive to deliver whilst she is the MP for Hastings and Rye:

+Text at second visit: Since being elected Sally-Ann has made her priorities to turbo-charge the local economy, support the most vulnerable and fight for social justice.

-Sally-Ann has committed to five key pledges that she will drive to deliver whilst she is the MP for Hastings and Rye:
+Sally-Ann has committed to six key pledges that she will drive to deliver whilst she is the MP for Hastings and Rye: